 pgbouncer is the most widely used connection pooler for PostgreSQL.

-This blog will provide a simple cookbook how to configure user authentication with pgbouncer.
+This blog will provide a simple cookbook recipe for how to configure user authentication with pgbouncer.

 I wrote this cookbook using Fedora Linux and installed pgbouncer using the PGDG Linux RPM packages available from the download site.